Sir George Staunton, 1st Baronet: Life

 George Leonard Staunton was born in Cargin, County Galway, Ireland, the son of Col. George Staunton.
 He was educated at the Jesuit College in Toulouse, France, obtaining an M.D. in 1758, and subsequently studied at the School of Medicine in Montpellier.
 He was awarded a DCL by the University of Oxford in 1790.

 Staunton initially worked as a physician in the British West Indies, where he acquired slave plantations on Grenada and Dominica.
 He then switched to law and was made Attorney-General in Grenada in 1779.
 In 1784, he accompanied his lifelong friend George Macartney, 1st Earl Macartney, whom he first met in the West Indies, to Madras to negotiate peace with Tipu Sultan, for which service Staunton was created a baronet of Ireland, on 31 October 1785.
 He was elected in February 1787 a Fellow of the Royal Society.

-In 1793, Staunton was named Secretary to the British mission to the Chinese Imperial court.
-This diplomatic and trade mission would be headed by Lord Macartney.
-While the Macartney Embassy returned to London without obtaining any concession from China, the mission brought back detailed observations.
+In 1793, Staunton was named Secretary of the British Macartney Embassy to the Qing dynasty of China, which was headed by Lord Macartney.
+While the embassy returned to London without obtaining any concession from China, the mission brought back detailed observations.

-Staunton died at his London house, 17 Devonshire Street, on 14 January 1801 and was buried in Westminster Abbey, where a monument by Sir Francis Chantrey is erected to his memory.
-The baronetcy, his Irish estate at Clydagh, County Galway and his London home were all inherited by his only son, George Thomas Staunton.
+Staunton died at his London house, 17 Devonshire Street, on 14 January 1801 and was buried in Westminster Abbey, where a monument by Sir Francis Chantrey was erected to his memory around 1808.

+The baronetcy, Staunton's estate at Clydagh, County Galway and his London townhouse were all inherited by his only son, George Thomas Staunton.